10 Easy Steps To Restore Order After Thanksgiving – Pros Reveal the Cleaning Checklist to Gently Reclaim Your Home and Banish Holiday Mess

 Jess Farinha adds, 'Leftovers are great, but they can quickly overwhelm your fridge.
 Use clear, stackable containers for easy identification and space-saving.
 Don't forget to check expiration dates and clear out anything past its prime.'

-When cleaning a fridge or pantry, mix up a DIY cleaning solution made from equal white vinegar and water, and wipe down the shelves and walls with a soft microfiber cloth.
+When cleaning a fridge or pantry, mix up a DIY cleaning solution made from equal parts white vinegar and water, and wipe down the shelves and walls with a soft microfiber cloth.

 West Elm Thanksgiving collection